Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

-\begin{remark} We use the specialization of the parameters $\parameter$ to $\parameterS$ from \eqref{eq:specialization} to not having to worry about the difference between the ``directions'' in which we squeeze, migrate dots or perform ordinary-to-phantom neck cutting.
-Being more careful with the performed steps in the topological rewriting process leads to an analogue of \fullref{theorem:matchalgebrasold} for $\parameter$ as well.
-Since this would require the introduction of some involved (but straightforward) notions for the diagram combinatorics keeping track of directions, we have decided, for brevity and clearness, to only do the $\parameterS$ case here---which includes our list of examples from \eqref{convention:main-specs} anyway.
-Moreover, we could also relay the condition of webs being upwards oriented.
+The non-trivial proof of \fullref{theorem:matchalgebrasold} is given in \fullref{subsec:proof-one} \begin{remark} We use the specialization of the parameters $\parameter$ to $\parameterS$ to not having to worry about the difference between the ``directions'' in which we squeeze, migrate dots or perform ordinary-to-phantom neck cutting.
+Being more careful with the performed steps in the topological rewriting process leads to an analog of \fullref{theorem:matchalgebrasold} for $\parameter$ as well.
+Since this would require the introduction of some involved (but straightforward) notions for the diagram combinatorics keeping track of directions, we have decided, for brevity and clearness, to only do the $\parameterS$ case here---which includes our list of examples from \eqref{eq:main-specs} anyway.
+Moreover, we could also relax the condition of webs being upwards oriented.
 This makes the involved scalars more cumbersome, and we decided not to pursue this direction further. \end{remark}

+A direct consequence of \fullref{theorem:matchalgebrasold} is that the algebraic multiplication rule is actually topologically in nature:

-\begin{corollary} The multiplication rule from \fullref{subsec:multiplication} is independent of the order in which the surgeries are performed.
-This turns $\Arcalg_{\Lambda}$ into a graded, associative, unital algebra.
-(Similarly for the locally unital algebra $\Arcalg$ and for any specialization of $\parameterS$.)\makeqed \end{corollary}
+\begin{corollary} The multiplication rule of $\Arcalg_{\Lambda}$ is independent of the order in which the surgeries are performed.
+In particular, $\Arcalg_{\Lambda}$ is a graded, associative, unital algebra. \end{corollary}